Info & Facts

 Government/Legal system

-The legal system is based upon English Common Law and is administered by a resident Chief Justice, Chief Magistrate and three Deputy Magistrates.
-Judges of the Court of Appeal visit the Islands twice a year and there is a final Right of Appeal to Her Majesty’s Privy Council sitting in London, U.K.
+The legal system is based upon English Common Law and administered by a resident Chief Justice, Chief Magistrate,and Deputy Magistrates.
+Judges of the Court of Appeal visit the Islands twice a year and there is a final Right of Appeal to Her Majesty’s Privy Council in London.

 Taxes

 There are currently no direct taxes on either income or capital for individuals or companies.
 There are no exchange controls.
-Indirect taxation comprises customs duties, stamp duty on certain transactions and vehicle, gasoline and departure taxes.
+Indirect taxation comprises customs duties and fees, stamp duty, taxes on accommodations, restaurants, vehicle rentals, other services and gasoline, as well as business license fees and departure taxes.

 Economy

 Historically, TCI’s economy relied on the export of salt.
 Currently, tourism, the offshore finance industry and fishing generate the most private sector income.
-The Islands’ main exports are lobster and conch, with the world’s first and only commercial conch farm operating on Providenciales.
-Practically all consumer goods and most foodstuffs are imported.
+The Islands’ main exports are lobster and conch.
+Practically all consumer goods and foodstuffs are imported.

 The Turks & Caicos Islands are recognised as an important offshore financial centre, offering services such as company formation, offshore insurance, banking, trusts, limited partnerships and limited life companies.
 The Financial Services Commission regulates the industry and spearheads the development of offshore legislation.